tier4/AutowareArchitectureProposal.iv/vehicle/accel_brake_map_calibrator/accel_brake_map_calibrator/README.md

 ### Diagnostics

-`accel brake map_calibrator` publishes diagnostics depends on calibration status.
+`accel brake map_calibrator` publishes diagnostics depending on calibration status.
 When the diagnostics type is `WARN`, the accuracy of current accel/brake map may be low and the accuracy improvement is strongly expected by updating the maps.

 | Status                  | Diagnostics Type | Diagnostics message                        | Description                                         |